Palavyr/Palavyr/README.md

 ## TODO

+   - I recently tore down the Palavyr infra on AWS to save money and try to redesign things to work in serverless (aws lambda).
+It would be great if we could get things working 100% serverless to save on operating costs.
+Otherwise, figuring out a better EC2 situation would be good (staging and prod from a sincle server.)
+Figure out how to run fully in serverless (for cheap) or figure out how to run staging and prod on a single ec2 instance.
+Load balancer provides ssl.
    -  We should use something like localstack in dev.
 (It spins up aws services locally in a dev environment) Doing so gets us around having to use aws during development.
    -  Extract the duplicated code in the chat bot desiger and replace it with the newly integrated widget code base.
 A nuanced refactor job.
    -  Get someone to sponsor the project or pay for the product.
 That would be cool.
 No pressure though.
 At the very least this is a really fun project to work on for funzies.

 # Setup Guide